anabrid/hardware/the-analog-thing/arduino_2650_hybrid_controller/README.md

        run (see below) and will automatically start when the logger has been armed before starting the single run.
 After completing the single run, the logger is disarmed.
-* channels=<value>: Set the number of analog channels to be logged.
+* channels=value: Set the number of analog channels to be logged.
 The value can range between 1 and 4.
 * disable: Disable the hybrid controller.
 This is the normal startup mode;
            THE ANALOG THING will work as a standalone analog computer when